 We prefer cash or check at the time of the inspection or service provided, however, we also accept all major credit cards.
-An online, secure invoice can also be emailed to our customers as well.
+An online, secure invoice can also be emailed to our customers to make payment.

-Will I get a detailed report of my sewage system inspection?
+Will I get a detailed report of my sewer system inspection?

-You will receive a computer-generated PDF report containing a comprehensive and detailed listing of our findings.
-Inside the PDF document, you will find an embedded high-resolution color video containing the footage of our camera’s journey through your pipes.
+The computer-generated PDF report will contain a comprehensive and detailed listing of our findings.
+Inside the PDF document, you will find an unlisted embedded high-resolution color video containing the footage of our camera’s journey through your pipes.